es-tooling/ecosystem-cleanup/README.md

 # JS ecosystem cleanup

+As part of the [e18e](https://e18e.dev) initiative, the ecosystem cleanup project is a community effort to collaborate on cleaning up technical debt in the JS ecosystem.

-This is a place to keep track of the various ongoing efforts of providing a cleaner, simpler dependency tree in the JS ecosystem for those who are concerned with it.
+Our goal is to provide a cleaner, faster and simpler dependency tree in the JS ecosystem for those who are concerned with it.

 ## The problem